salabim/peek/readme.md

 *    by using `peek.new()`

-     With this a new peek object is created with the default attributes and possibly peek.toml overrides.
+     With this a new peek object is created with the default attributes
 *    by using `peek.new(ignore_toml=True)`

      With this a new peekobject is created with the default attibutes.
-Any peek.toml files asre ignored.
+Any peek.toml files are ignored.
 *    by using `peek.fork()`

      With this a new peek object is created with the same attributes as the object it is created ('the parent') from.
 Note that any non set attributes are copied (propagated) from the parent.